10 Must-see Uganda Safari Animals. Your safari bucket list

 Here is our article about African Elephants that will make you realize how BIG of a deal they are.

 The Uganda kob is a type of Antelope that appears on the Uganda Coat of Arms as the National Animal.
-Kobs are very common in most of Uganda’s National parks and live in grasslands near water bodies.
+Uganda kobs are very common in most of Uganda’s National parks and live in grasslands near water bodies.

 The safari guide is always eager to tell you all about their ways of life and some interesting and less-known facts.
 They will most likely be the first animals to welcome you to Uganda’s savannah wildernesses.

-The Uganda kob is so common that it is represented on the Uganda Coat of Arms as well as the Uganda wildlife emblem because it signifies the abundance of wildlife in Uganda.
+The Uganda kob is so common that it is represented on the Uganda Coat of Arms as well as the Uganda Wildlife Authority emblem because it signifies the abundance of wildlife in Uganda.

 5. Chimpanzees.